InternLM/Spark/README.md

 License: Attribution-NonCommercial 4.0 International It should abide by the policy of OpenAI: https://openai.com/policies/terms-of-use

 ## Acknowledgement
-We sincerely thank projects <a href="https://github.com/TideDra/lmm-r1">lmm-r1</a> for providing their open-source resources.
+We sincerely thank projects <a href="https://github.com/TideDra/lmm-r1">lmm-r1</a> and <a href="https://github.com/OpenRLHF/OpenRLHF">OpenRLHF</a> for providing their open-source resources.